Joseph-Vanliew/MyPetri/README.md

 - `/frontend` - React TypeScript frontend
 - `/src/main/resources/static` - Build output for frontend (generated)

-### Command-Line Development Workflow
+### Command-Line Development Workflow for Interested Devs
-PATS is designed to support a complete command-line workflow:
 - Use your preferred text editor for code changes
 - Run tests with `./gradlew test`
 - Check test coverage with `./gradlew jacocoTestReport`
 - Run mutation testing with `./gradlew pitest`
+- Please feel free to incorporate playwright or Cucumber or Selenium for testing the frontend.

 ### Building for Production
 To build the complete application for production: